scottrsm/math/README.md

 - Why is Matrix Multiplication the way it is: **tex**/why_matrix_mult.tex.
     - We motivate this by solving the natural generalization of: $$a * x = b$$.
 - Why do we need Lebesgue integration: **tex**/why_lebesgue_integration.tex.
+    - We motivate the Lebesgue Integrals by way of looking for better convergence theorems for Riemann Integrals.
-    - We make an analogy with a "real world" system for measuring the surface area of irregular surfaces.
+    - Along the way we make an analogy with a "real world" system for measuring the surface area of irregular surfaces.
 - Where does the "dot-product" come from: **tex**/inner_prod_from_projection.tex.
     - We give an alternative derivation of the dot product and how its generalization can be seen as a kind of software factorization.